Food safety

 5 Benefits of selling food products on Walmart Marketplace

-• Positive brand reputation: Since its founding in July 1962, Walmart has spent decades building a global reputation of helping communities save money and live better.
-Walmart's a brand that people trust, especially when it comes to confidently shopping online.
+• Positive brand reputation: Since its founding in July 1962, Walmart has spent decades building a global reputation for helping communities save money and live better.
+Walmart is a brand that people trust, especially when it comes to confidently shopping online.

-• Existing customer base: Similar to eCommerce platforms like Amazon, Walmart.com has its growing number of established visitors every month.
-People don't go to Walmart once and then never again, so you can be confident that getting your food on the Walmart Marketplace will give you the opportunity to get in front of existing and potential customers month over month.
+• Existing customer base: Similar to eCommerce platforms like Amazon, Walmart.com has a growing number of established visitors every month.
+People don't go to Walmart once and then never again, so you can be confident that getting your food at the Walmart Marketplace will allow you to get in front of existing and potential customers month over month.

 • Low risk and low startup costs: As a Marketplace seller, your business would pay zero setup and monthly fees.
-Walmart has placed an emphasis on making selling through their website as easy and seamless as possible.
+Walmart has emphasized making selling through their website as easy and seamless as possible.
 One important aspect of that is ensuring that their sellers can save more, earn more, and do business with Walmart for longer.
 It's a win-win.

 • Product visibility: In addition to the existing customer base, if you have a marketing budget, Walmart Connect can help get your food products in front of not only more people, but the right people, with advertising tools such as Sponsored Product ads, Sponsored Brands, and Sponsored Videos.